 Red Rock Crabs

 Red rock crabs are carnivores and aren’t picky eaters.
 They eat barnacles, bivalves, smaller crabs, and fish.
-They are in turn, food for large fishes, octopuses, marine mammals, and the occasional fisherman.
+They are, in turn, food for large fish, octopuses, marine mammals, and the occasional fisherman.
 These crabs can be quite aggressive, so it’s a good idea to wear a good pair of leather gloves when handling them.

 Red Rock Crabs, Vancouver Island, BC